Newborn Photo Shoots

 A newborn photo shoot costs £95 which includes your three favourite digital images to download, print and share as much as you would like to.
 Sessions also access to my props and accessories and, most importantly, include two hours of photography time to allow us plenty of time for feeding, settling and to keep the session relaxed and stress free.

 My studio is a warm and cosy space in Crawley Down with a large comfy chaise where you can relax and watch your images being created.
-We start with your newborn but parents and siblings are welcome to join in the session and you also have access to all my props and accessories during your session.
+We start with your newborn but parents and siblings are welcome to join in the session and you also have access to all my extensive collection of props and accessories during your session.

 About Your Newborn Photo Shoot